xiaoyu1998/defund-contracts/README.md

 # Defund Contracts

-Users can deposit and withdraw assets from the pool without requiring approval from the fund manager.
-The fund manager will implement strategies to long and short assets, aiming to generate profits through effective pool management.
+Non-custodial protocol, Users can deposit and withdraw assets from the pool without requiring approval from the vault manager.
+The vault manager will implement strategies to long and short assets, aiming to generate profits through effective pool management.

 # Usage
 #### Download And Installation